BaconPotatoCat/Phishermans-Enemy/README.md

 Phisherman's Enemy is a tool developed in Python with the aim of identifying Phishing sites through the use of Machine Learning.
 This tool was designed for Windows and Google Chrome.

 # Features!
  -	Input a URL and predict if it is a Phishing link based on a dataset of known Phishing sites.
+ -	Graphical User Interface for user friendliness
+ -	Flask Server for dynamically displaying content in the report
+ -	Dynamic search options in report

 ### Installation